khulnasoft/integrations-core/ssh_check/README.md

 ### Installation

-The SSH/SFTP check is included in the [Datadog Agent][1] package.
+The SSH/SFTP check is included in the [Khulnasoft Agent][1] package.
 No additional installation is needed on your server.

 ### Configuration